-Our marketplace participants have access to an extensive and continuously updated collection of primary, secondary and rental listings.
-These listings are part of our vast and expanding database of 110 million properties across China, including those currently listed for sale or for rent, and those not currently on the market.
+We provide agents with access to an extensive and continuously updated collection of primary, secondary and rental listings.
+These listings are part of our vast and expanding database of 131 million properties across China as of June 30, 2018, including those currently listed for sale or for rent, and those not currently on the market.
 This database was built over several years and was one of the largest of its kind in China as of June 30, 2018, according to Frost & Sullivan.
-Over the past few years we have devoted significant financial and human resources to continue expanding this property database, through both automated data scanning as well as agents' and property owners' contributions.
+Over the past few years we have devoted significant financial and human resources to continually expanding this property database, through both automated data scanning as well as agents' and property owners' contributions.
 To ensure the accuracy of our database, we undertake verification procedures including using big data algorithms to perform cross-checks and internet data searches as well as conducting owner and cross-agent verification.

 Additionally, our listings span more than 100 urban centers and satellite cities in China.
-For primary properties, we have built a substantial network with major real estate developers, engaging with the top 100 developers in China.
-In the first six months of 2018, our marketplace offered new properties for sale from more than 1,000 development projects.
-In addition, we offered 1.1 million secondary property listings as of June 30, 2018, most of which were contributed by agents and property owners.
+As of June 30, 2019, the Company's listings covered 30 provinces and municipalities directly under the central government, all of the first-tier cities and more than 200 other cities in China.
+For primary properties, we have built a substantial network with major real estate developers, engaging with more than half of the top 100 developers in China.
+In 2018 and the six months ended June 30, 2019, our marketplace offered new properties for sale from 1,855 and 1,895 development projects, respectively.
+In addition, we offered approximately 1.2 million secondary property listings as of June 30, 2019, most of which were contributed by agents and property owners.